AlgyJr/ios_guides/Application-Architecture.md

 custom logic that initializes your application and sets up the first view controller.
-For example, in applications that require log ins, this is a good place to check whether there is a current user and initialize different view controllers depending the "logged in" state.
+For example, in applications that require log ins, this is a good place to check whether there is a current user and initialize different view controllers depending on the "logged in" state.

 [didfinishlaunching]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplicationDelegate_Protocol/index.html#//apple_ref/occ/intfm/UIApplicationDelegate/application:didFinishLaunchingWithOptions: